TeachBooks/mirror_mude_book/book/multivariate/nongaussian.md

 :class: tip

 The goal of this course is just to give you a first brief introduction to copulas.
 Thus, you just need to understand the concept of copula and how to compute the joint density.

+You will be provided Python code to evaluate multivariate distributions constructed using Copulas.

 If you want to learn more about bivariate copulas and other multivariate joint distributions in higher dimensions, you can study them in the Cross Over "MORE: Probabilistic Modelling of real-world phenomena through ObseRvations and Elicitation".